sjparkinson/uncomplicated.systems/_posts/2018-06-05-docker-0110-dockerfiles-and-volumes.md

 We can then run that image using `docker run hello-world`, which starts what we call a container.

 If the image is a web thing, it'll probabily have _exposed_ ports.
-To make requests to the container we need to publish the container's ports using the `-p 8080:80` command line option.
+To make requests to the container we need to publish the container's ports using the `-p` command line option.

 For example, `docker run -p 8080:80 httpd`.